SunnyXu/SBMLDiagrams/docs/index.rst

 Introduction
 ------------

-SBMLDiagrams can visualize SBML to PNG/JPG/PDF files by visualizeSBML.
-It also supports users to import, edit or export an SBML file.
-This package supports SBML level 3, including layout and render.
+SBMLDiagrams is a Python package to visualize the networks embedded in SBML Level 3 models.
-In detail, it does not only provide position, size and color information for different graphical objects but also supports different shapes of nodes or alias nodes.
-If you use any part of this python package, please cite the Gihub website (https://github.com/SunnyXu/SBMLDiagrams).
+If the SBML layout and render extension are used, the package will use this data to display the network.
+SBMLDiagrams can export PNG, JPG, PDF files.
+SBMLDiagrams can be used to add SBML layout and render to an existing SBML model which can subsequently be exported.
+If you use this python package, please cite the Gihub website (https://github.com/SunnyXu/SBMLDiagrams).

 ------------
 Installation